 If you were traveling by public transport, then you will have to board a bus going from Leh to Sakti.
 The timings of the buses are 8.15 am, 8.30 am, 1.30 pm, 2.30 pm, 3.30 pm, and 4.30 pm.
-Fare per person will be Rs.
+The fare per person will be Rs.
 35.

 By Shared Taxi

 If you weren’t traveling by your own vehicle and the bus timings weren’t matching yours, then the best way to board a shared taxi from the bus stand.

 By Private Taxi

-A more convenient way, of course, will be to rent a private taxi.
+A more convenient way will be to rent a private taxi.
 That way, you get picked up from your hotel itself and brought back.
 But if you were doing this, do not rent one just for Thiksey.

 Even if you do not want to rent one for the entire duration of your trip, I will still recommend getting one for at least one day in Leh City.
-Riding around a bike on the roads of Ladakh is really an experience worth having.
+Riding a bike on the roads of Ladakh is really an experience worth having.

 If you weren’t too comfortable with a motorcycle, you can also opt for an automatic scooter like Activa.
 Please read Leh Ladakh Motorcycle Rental Rates to find out how much it will cost you.